Autism Back To School Tips

 Teach kids how to get help

 This is possibly the most important tip of them all.
 Knowing how, when and where to get help can be a really difficult skill to master, and it’s something that we don’t often think to explicitly teach.
-Having the confidence that help is available to you if things go wrong will make a huge difference to how scary that first day back at school can feel (there are more tips in the post linked in the Resources section at the end).
+Having the confidence that help is available to you if things go wrong will make a huge difference to how scary that first day back at school can feel (there are more tips in the article Learning How To Get Help).

 FOOD & EATING